Luz Noceda: Season 3

-Luz and her friends live with Camila for several months, during which Luz returns to school, and her friends stay home and attempt to learn how to live in the Human Realm, going as far as to try to understand Spanish.
-However, Luz feels guilty for her friends' predicaments, and despite her denying it, she is constantly down.
-Before the Gravesfield Halloween Festival, Luz records a mournful video on her laptop, exclaiming she has decided to stay in the Human Realm permanently to protect her friends.
-Sometime later, Luz and Hunter spot Belos in the woods on Halloween night.
-Belos ultimately creates a new portal in a cemetery with Titan's Blood he found using a map he stole while possessing Hunter's body.
-Their friends and Camila arrive to help, and Hunter expels Belos from his body after the battle.
-Belos crosses the portal, but Hunter is left mortally wounded.
-Flapjack, his palisman, sacrifices himself to save Hunter's life, deepening Luz's grief.
-After the fight, Luz finally confesses that the Day of Unity and everything that has happened to them is her fault, as it was she who introduced Philip Wittebane to magic when she traveled back in time.
-However, her friends reiterate their support, and Amity assures her she won't leave her side.
-After Camila arms herself, much to her surprise, both she and Luz cross the portal.
+Luz and her friends live with Camila for a few months while trying to return to the Demon Realm.
+During which Luz returns to school and her friends stay home and attempt to learn how to live in the Human Realm.
+However, Luz still feels guilty helping Belos rise to power and has developed severe self-loathing, intending to stay in the Human Realm permanently to protect her friends.
+Sometime later, Belos confronts Luz, possesses Hunter, and steals buried Titan's Blood from a cemetery to return to the Boiling Isles.
+Just then, Camila discovers Luz’s message and teams up with her friends to rescue Luz and help battle Belos.
+Hunter expels Belos from his body, but is left mortally wounded.
+Flapjack, his palisman, sacrifices himself to save Hunter's life, deepening Luz's guilt.
+After the fight, Luz finally confesses that the Day of Unity and everything that has happened to them is her fault, as it was she who introduced Philip Wittebane to the Collector when she traveled back in time.
+However, much to her surprise, her friends still show their support and reassure her; furthering her surprise, Camila declares that she too will go to the Demon Realm.
+Everyone, with the exception of Vee (who stays home to keep up appearances), crosses the portal.
+Meanwhile, in the Boiling Isles, the remaining Hexside students are hiding out in Hexside from the Collector under the leadership of Boscha, as anyone caught by the Collector has been turned into a marionette puppet.